 The "what" of the process: An organization should know what types of information are stored before determining appropriate retention periods and procedures.
 Defining information categories into a taxonomy is a prerequisite to organizing information according to the information that they contain.
 Category definitions need to balance the ease of use of broadly defined records categories against different needs that could be addressed through narrowly defined records.
-Categories can be defined based on criteria such as the content of the documents, the business group or employee that created it, where the record is stored, and the type of file.
+Categories can be defined based on criteria such as the content of the documents, the business group or employee that created them, where the records are stored, and the type of files.